brannondorsey/ArtBox/piratebox/readme.txt

 I created
 /opt/piratebox/bin    - Binarys and Scripts
 /opt/piratebox/conf   - Piratebox related configs (seperated from the normal system-configs!)
-/opt/piratebox/share  - Mountpoint (with the first start of piratebox, the correct permissions will be set) /opt/piratebox/share/Shared   -  Unsorted upload folder /opt/piratebox/share/board      -  imageboard location /opt/piratebox/init.d - the init-script (later more?)
+/opt/piratebox/init.d - the init-script (later more?)
 /opt/piratebox/www    - Webfolder with cgi-scripts and static html pages /opt/piratebox/tmp    - Folder with the error-log

 Change directory?